vxcall/kernel-user-comm-example/README.md

+# kernel-user-comm-example
-The driver allows client to access its device, and then change priority of specified process whatever from 1 to 31
+The windows kernel driver which boosts the priority of your preferred thread in the rate of 1 to 31.

+Install and start the driver, then run client.exe with thread id and desired priority. ( do it in the elevated privilege )

+It works fine in my virtual machine environment.